AlexVCaron/versaFlow/README.md

 ```
 Valcourt Caron A., Shmuel A., Hao Z., Descoteaux M.,
-“versaflow : A pipeline tailored for the preprocessing and analysis of
+“versaFlow: a versatile pipeline for resolution adapted diffusion MRI processing
-Multi-Resolution High Angular diffusion MRI and its application to a
-variability study of the PRIME-DE database”,
+and its application to studying the variability of the PRIME-DE database”,
-bioRxiv, 2021.11.22.469616, doi.org/10.1101/2021.11.22.469616.
+Frontiers in Neuroinformatics, 10.3389/fninf.2023.1191200, doi.org/10.3389/fninf.2023.1191200.
 ```

 ## Requirements